Multi-threshold Accelerate Failure Time Model: Real data analysis

-Using the identified break point struacture, we refitted the AFT model and reported the estimation results for the three sub-groups in Table 3, along with 95\% bootstrap confidence intervals (Huang et al. (2006)).
+Using the identified break point structure, we refitted the AFT model and reported the estimation results for the three sub-groups in Table 4, along with 95\% bootstrap confidence intervals (Huang et al. (2006)).
 The effects of genes on the survival outcome are quite different for the three groups.
-For example, Gene 2345 is not significant for the first group but are negatively associated with the mortality for the other two groups.
-Using our empirical findings, investigators may evalute the importance of various genetic biomarkers more specifically for different sub-populations.
+For example, Gene 2345 is not significant for the first group but are negatively associated with the failure time for the other two groups.
+Using our empirical findings, investigators may evaluate the effects of various genetic biomarkers on mortality more specifically for different sub-populations.